 Andrew has Fibromyalgia, and he’s on some pretty heavy duty painkillers for his pain.
-He also gets very fatigued, has to deal with insomnia and feels nauseous quite often.
+He also becomes easily fatigued, has to deal with insomnia and feels nauseous quite often.
 (That’s the short version of the story.)
 All of that alone, makes getting out quite difficult.

 It was a clear sunny day as we drove down the highway to our destination.
 The radio on, we we’re both in good spirits.
 Have I mentioned I’m a singer?
 Well, not professionally, or publicly–with the exception of church where my voice sort of gets lost in the crowd.
 So, yep I’m a singer!

 It was so breathtakingly gorgeous that I had to exclaim, “Look at those mountains!”
 Andrew’s response to me was, “I can’t–I’m driving.”
-Before you think ‘well that sounds like a typical grumpy man,’ he really wasn’t being grumpy, it just sounded that way.
+Before you think ‘well that sounds like a typical grumpy man,’ he really wasn’t being grumpy.
 He was being sensible.
 His words even caught my ear.
 Suddenly, I found that my perspective of those dreaded metaphorical mountains was changing.

-There have been times in my life when I’ve felt them looming, as I looked at them so cynically.
+There have been times in my life when I’ve felt looming, as I looked at them so cynically.
 That’s just it, our perspective gets skewed and hope gets lost in the struggle.
-If instead we believed that those “mountains” would be made low we could excitedly say, “Look at those Mountains!” while we continued driving.
+If instead we believed that those “mountains” would fall, we could excitedly say, “Look at those Mountains!” while we continued driving.

 After Andrew’s doctor’s visit we were back on the road again.
-Since we were in the neighborhood, we decided to stop in and visit with our brother-in-law Paul–hard at work.
+Since we were in the neighborhood, we decided to pop in and visit with our brother-in-law Paul–hard at work.
 (He owns his own company!
 He does, he does, are ya feelin’ the love!?)